 Building New Zealand’s innovation capacity

-This longitudinal research programme will continue over the 10-year lifetime of SfTI and will examine human capacity (people and their skills), and relational capacity (networks between researchers and industry), within New Zealand’s innovation system.
+This longitudinal research programme continues over the lifetime of SfTI, examining human capacity (soft skills), and relational capacity (networking skills), within New Zealand’s innovation system.

 Getting New Zealand’s innovation ecosystem firing